Monastic community of Mount Athos: Monks

 In 17 of the monasteries, the monks are predominantly ethnic Greek.
-The Helandariou Monastery is Serbian and Montenegrin, the Zografou Monastery is Bulgarian and the Agiou Panteleimonos monastery is Russian.
+The Helandariou Monastery is Serbian and Montenegrin, the Zografou Monastery is Bulgarian, and the Agiou Panteleimonos monastery is Russian.

 Most of the sketes are also predominantly ethnic Greek; however, two sketes are Romanian.
 They are the coenobitic "Skētē Timiou Prodromou" (under Megistis Lavras Monastery) and the idiorrhythmic "Skētē Agiou Dēmētriou tou Lakkou", also called "Lakkoskētē" (under to the Agiou Pavlou monastery).
-A third skete is Russian, "Skētē Bogoroditsa" (under the Agiou Panteleimonos monastery).
+A third skete is Bulgarian, the coenobitic "Skētē Bogoroditsa" (under the Agiou Panteleimonos monastery).

 The Greek language is commonly used in all the Greek monasteries, but in some monasteries there are other languages in use: in Agiou Panteleimonos, Russian (67 monks in 2011); in Hilandar Monastery, Serbian (58); in Zographou Monastery and Skiti Bogoroditsa, Bulgarian (32); and in Timiou Prodromou and Lakkoskiti, Romanian (64).
 Today, many of the Greek monks also speak foreign languages.
 Since there are monks from many nations in Athos, they naturally also speak their own native languages.

 History

 Byzantine era: the first monasteries

 The chroniclers Theophanes the Confessor (end of 8th century) and Georgios Kedrenos (11th century) wrote that the 726 eruption of the Thera volcano was visible from Mount Athos, indicating that it was inhabited at the time.
-The historian Genesios recorded that monks from Athos participated at the seventh Ecumenical Council of Nicaea of 787.
+The historian Genesios recorded that monks from Athos participated in the seventh Ecumenical Council of Nicaea of 787.
 Following the Battle of Thasos in 829, Athos was deserted for some time due to the destructive raids of the Cretan Saracens.
-Around 860, the famous monk Euthymios the Younger came to Athos.
+Around 860, the monk Euthymios the Younger came to Athos from Bithynia.

 In 958, the monk Athanasios the Athonite (Άγιος Αθανάσιος ο Αθωνίτης) arrived on Mount Athos.
-In 962 he built the large central church of the Protaton in Karyes.
+In 962, he built the large central church of the Protaton in Karyes.
 In the next year, with the support of his friend Emperor Nicephorus Phocas, the monastery of Great Lavra was founded, still the largest and most prominent of the twenty monasteries existing today.
-It enjoyed the protection of the Byzantine emperors during the following centuries, and its wealth and possessions grew considerably.
-Alexios I Komnenos, who was the Byzantine Emperor from 1081 to 1118, gave Mount Athos complete autonomy from the Ecumenical Patriarch and the Bishop of Ierissos, and also exempted the monasteries from taxation.
+During the following centuries, it enjoyed the protection of the Byzantine emperors, and its wealth and possessions grew considerably.
+Alexios I Komnenos, emperor from 1081 to 1118, gave Mount Athos complete autonomy from the Ecumenical Patriarch and the Bishop of Ierissos, and also exempted the monasteries from taxation.
 Furthermore, until 1312, the Protos of Karyes was directly appointed by the Byzantine Emperor.